xeb/mono-xunit-example/README.md

-# Mono Xunit
+# Mono Xunit Example
 ---

 A very simple example showing off how to run Xunit tests on Mono.
+I've also included a Travis CI example that installs Mono via a Mac OS X VM (hence the objective-c language).